Find a Western Exterminator near you

 Mud daubers are solitary wasps, which means they spend most of their time preparing nests and hunting for food for their young.
 Unlike social wasps, they don’t have a colony and are not aggressive about protecting their nests.
 If their nest is destroyed they will most likely build another one somewhere else.
 They mainly use their stingers for hunting prey.
 Mud daubers will only sting out of self-defense and can actually be beneficial for controlling other pests and spiders.

-Mud daubers are not only beneficial for spider control, they are generally harmless.
+Mud daubers are generally harmless.
 If a mud dauber nest is not in close proximity to a high traffic area and does not pose an immediate threat to someone who is allergic to wasp stings, it is best to leave it alone.

 Paper wasps can easily be identified by the appearance of their inverted, umbrella-shaped nest that is held by a single comb.
 Unlike a hornet’s nest that is completely encased, a paper wasp’s nest is exposed.
 Common paper wasp species are the European paper wasp and the red wasp.